 - Persistent bad breath despite having a good oral hygiene

 - Pain with chewing.

-- Receding gums, which makes your teeth appear longer than usual.
+- Receding gums: Gum tissue pulls away from the teeth, exposing the roots and making your teeth appear longer than usual.

-- Periodontal pockets, which are spaces that form between the teeth and gums that bacteria use as a breeding ground.
-Read more about what causes gum pockets.
+- Periodontal pockets: They are spaces that form between the teeth and gums that bacteria use as a breeding ground.

 - Teeth shifting and the spaces between your teeth becoming larger.